 How Difficult Is AP Biology – As Rated By Class Alumnae

-AP Bio is considered quite hard, with class alumnae rating it 6.3/10 for overall difficulty, making it the 7th-most-difficult out of the 28 large AP classes surveyed.
+AP Bio is considered quite hard, with class alumnae rating it 6.4/10 for overall difficulty, making it the 8th-most-difficult out of the 28 large AP classes surveyed.

-The AP Bio score distribution has not varied significantly over the past 5 years of exams, with the exception of 2020 which saw a higher pass rate at 69%.
+The AP Bio score distribution has not varied significantly over the past 5 years of exams, with the exception of 2020 and 2022 which saw higher pass rates of 69% and 68% respectively.

 Is AP Biology Time Consuming To Study: As Rated By AP Bio Alumnae